-- · recognise strengths and identify areas for development - reflect on and assess their own performance and progress in relation to expected grades - · make informed decisions on how to improve - experience formal examination conditions - become effective learners and more confident people.
+- · recognise their strengths and identify areas for development - reflect on and assess their own performance and progress in relation to their expected grades - make informed decisions on how to improve their work and grade - · experience formal examination conditions. - become effective learners and more confident people.